 6.3.
 Number of Courses: In general, concurrent enrollment courses should be limited to a manageable number which allow a focus of energy and resources on quality instruction.
 The number of courses will be kept small enough to assure coordinated professional development activities for participating teachers and transferability of credit from institution to institution.

 6.4.
-Institution Responsibility: The offering institution is responsible for course content, procedures, examinations, teaching materials, and course monitoring of CE courses taught at a high school.The institution shall ensure the curriculum is consistent with Utah law and of comparable rigor and quality with courses offered on the institution campus.
+Institution Responsibility: The offering institution is responsible for course content, procedures, examinations, teaching materials, and course monitoring of CE courses taught at a high school.The institution shall ensure the curriculum is consistent with Utah law and of comparable rigor and quality with courses offered on the institution The institution shall ensure CE curriculum standards of instruction, practices for administering and grading assessments, and the course grade rubric are the same as when the course is taught on the institution campus.
+When possible, department exams should be used in the CE course.
 For courses that transfer as equivalent credit among USHE institutions, the institution will ensure articulated learning outcomes are met.